GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 	```

 This completes the manual setup for Tag Engine.
-Please consult [Part 2](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#testa) and [Part 3](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#testb) for testing your installation and further steps.
+Please consult [Part 2](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#test-dataplex-api) for testing Tag Engine with Dataplex Catalog and [Part 3](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#test-datacatalog-api) and [Part 4](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#test-datacatalog-ui) for testing your Tag Engine with Data Catalog.

 <br><br>